tirnovar/Power-BI-Admin-REST-API-Connector/Readme.md

     │   └── (fx) Refresh history of Dataset
     ├── Reports
     │   ├── Reports
+    │   ├── Users of Reports
-    │   └── Users of Reports
+    │   └── Subscriptions of Reports
     ├── Dashboard
     │   ├── Dashboards
     │   ├── Users of Dashboards